-In Section 5.1 we focus on the spectrum needs of continual/repetitive messages in V2V direct communications for use cases such as "High-Definition Sensor Sharing" and variations thereof (cooperative perception) in a freeway environment.
+In Section 5.1 we focus on the spectrum needs of continual repetitive messages in V2V direct communications for use cases such as "Sensor Sharing for AVs" and variations thereof (cooperative perception) in a freeway environment.

-In section 5.2 we briefly analyse the spectrum needs of continual/repetitive messages in V2P direct communications for the use case "Vulnerable Road User" in a densely populated urban environment.
+In Section 5.2 we analyse the spectrum needs of continual repetitive messages in V2P direct communications for the use case "Vulnerable Road User" in a densely populated urban environment.